The Groupe PSA

 - a camera in the car’s interior tracks the driver’s alertness using “Driver Attention Monitoring“.

 Starting in 2020, autonomous driving functions will enable the driver to fully delegate the driving of the vehicle.

-The PSA Group is the first to have tested the autonomous car on the open road in France starting in July 2015 and also on European roads.
+The Groupe PSA is the first to have tested the autonomous car on the open road in France starting in July 2015 and also on European roads.